isaldiviagonzatti/isaldiviagonzattiweb/content/anthology/on-aging.md

 When my bones are stiff and aching,
 And my feet won't climb the stair,

-| will only ask one favor:
+I will only ask one favor:

 Don't bring me no rocking chair.
 When you see me walking, stumbling,